saucelabs/sauce-docs/docs/dev/error-messages.md

 **Cause(s)**

 The first explanation is that the VM crashed.
-When that happens, the VM stops communicating with our OnDemand services and the VM is effectively "lost".
+When that happens, the VM stops communicating with our OnDemand services and the VM is effectively "lost."
 This can happen when:

 * The VM runs out of disk space or RAM.
 * There is a bug in the browser, OS, virtualization software, or combination of all three, which then causes the VM to crash.